steffipeters/cycleconf.github.io/_includes/2016-homepage-content.md

 ## Host

 [Rise Digital](http://risedigital.dk) is hosting the event and taking care of all the practical things not related to the venue.
 CycleConf is a community effort, and the organizers are open to input and helping hands.
-If you can help Rise Digital organize CycleConf in any way, please don't hesitate to contact [aron@risedigital.dk](mailto:aron@risedigital.dk)
+If you can help Rise Digital organize CycleConf in any way, please don't hesitate to contact [me@aronallen.com](mailto:me@aronallen.com)

 ## Tickets